-5.25 For the purpose of analysis the status of the survey respondent is taken to represent the household reference person.
-At the time of the survey, 75.8% of those buying with a mortgage were working.
-For private renters the figure was 63.8%, and for social renters the percentage was 25.9%.
-For outright owners, only 24.3% were working and 73.2% were retired.
-Overall, some 48.0% of household reference persons were retired with the lowest percentage for households buying with a mortgage.

-5.26 The figure below summarises economic status by tenure.
+- 5.32 For the purposes of analysis of economic status the status of the survey respondent is taken to represent the household reference person.
+At the time of the survey, 78.8% of those buying with a mortgage were working.
+For private renters the figure was 54.5%, and for social renters the percentage was 33.4%.
+For outright owners, only 25.8% were working and 67.5% were retired.
+Overall, some 33.8% of household reference persons were retired with the lowest percentage for households buying with a mortgage. - 5.33 The figure below summarises economic status by tenure.
 Although direct comparisons are not possible with the SEH (due to a different definition of household reference person) the main trends shown by tenure are in-line with the situation nationally.

-5.27 Around a third of the 'other' category were renting in the social rented sector and the percentage of persons who are economically inactive but not retired is higher than other tenures.
-This finding is reflected by a high proportion of people in the social rented sector who have classified themselves as permanently sick or disabled (6% of social tenants).
-Around 1% of all other tenure groups together are classified as sick/disabled.
+- 5.34 Around a third of the 'other' category were renting in the social rented sector and the percentage of persons who are economically inactive but not retired is higher than other tenures.
+This finding is reflected by a high proportion of people in the social rented sector who have classified themselves as permanently sick or disabled (10.3% of social tenants).
+Around 3% of all other tenure groups together are classified as sick/disabled. - 5.35 The table below shows economic status by sub-area; the proportion of household heads in work was highest in Portland & Wyke Regis (51.9%) although all three areas showed a similar proportion.
+The proportion of retired household heads was also similar across the three sub-areas.
+Unemployment figures were relatively low, but unemployment was highest in Central Weymouth & Westham (5.9%), more than double the figure for either of the other sub-areas.